Phenindamine overdoseAmilon; Fenaclor; Nolamine; Norphenamine; Prophamine

 - Chest x-ray

-If the patient survives the first 24 hours, chances of survival are good.
-Few patients actually die from an antihistamine overdose.
+If the person survives the first 24 hours, chances of recovery are good.
+Few people die from an antihistamine overdose.
 With extremely high doses of antihistamines, serious heart rhythm disturbances may occur, which may result in death.